pwc-code-generator/pwc-generator-sample/readme.md

 ## Introduction

-This repository is only a basic generator sample to be used as base for new generators.
+This repository is only a basic generator sample to be used as the base for new generators.
 To create a new [PWC](https://github.com/pwc-code-generator/pwc) compatible generator, you need to follow some steps:

 ### 1. The Generator needs to be a class
 Each pwc generator is a npm package, and the main file (eg: index.js) needs to return a class with the requirements below.

 ### 2. Receives the utils on the constructor

-All generators receives the PWC Utils (a collection of utilities to generate the code) on the first argument of the constructor.
+All generators receive the PWC Utils (a collection of utilities to generate the code) on the first argument of the constructor.
 Then, you can make something like:

 ```JavaScript
 constructor(utils) {